 Official support

 Pass is a command line tool only.
 So it's feature setup is also only around the CLI.
 But everyone who uses the command line on a daily basis knows the power of UNIX.
 And that's why there exist a lot of other tools that simply use the output and pass it to your target application.
-A browser, another CLI tool, even Ansible has a wonderful integration for pass.
+A browser, another CLI tool, even Ansible has a wonderful integration for pass

 Security

-When it comes to security it's as secure as gpg and git.
+.
 Both are very well known and used programs and proven to be secure.

 And since it encrypts every password like this, using asymmetric encryption, it's maybe even more secure than KeePass with a key file.